geeky-prashant/responsive-netflix-clone/README.md

   <h2 align="center">Responsive Movie Website</h2>

-  In this project, I have created Responsive Movie Website, <br />The project is built using HTML5, CSS3 & JavaScript.
+  In this project, I have created Responsive Movie Website, The project is built using HTML5, CSS3 & JavaScript.

   <a href="https://geeky-prashant.github.io/responsive-movie-website/"><strong>➥ Live Demo</strong></a>